 Actual New Project Based Vouchers

 Tenant-based vouchers that the MTW PHA project-based for the first time during the Plan Year.
-These include only those agreements in which a Housing Assistance Payment (HAP) Agreement was in place by the end of the Plan Year.
+These include only those in which a Housing Assistance Payment (HAP) Agreement was in place by the end of the Plan Year.
+Indicate whether the unit is included in the Rental Assistance Demonstration (RAD).